 What do you need?

 - Chicken – A whole chicken about 3 1/2 – 4 lbs.
-You can use a larger or smaller chicken, but note that the cooking time will change.
+You can use one that is larger or smaller, but note that the cooking time will change.

-- Rub – Rub the chicken with a mix of fresh sage, salt, pepper, and baking powder.
+- Rub – Rub the skin with a mix of fresh sage, salt, pepper, and baking powder.

 - Root Vegetables – I used a mix of sweet potatoes, carrots, and delicata squash (no peeling needed!), but you can mix it up with other winter squashes, potatoes, parsnips, or turnips.
 Or move a little away from root vegetables and add broccoli or cauliflower.